davepaulsanders/NBA/README.md

 I would like to add a few things to this in the future:

+- Change from class based to functional components
 - Load the components in order based on the start time of the game
 - Possibly use another API to provide additional data about the players in each game
 - Make sure the logos render nicely no matter the team name length (this is really only an issue with the Timberwolves)